JonasMunz/tinypic-manjaro/arduino-cli.md

    arduino-cli compile --fqbn esp32:esp32:tinypico .
    ```

+   It may take a while.
 12. Add user to *uucp* group.
    ```
    sudo usermod -a -G uucp
    ```

    Log out and log in for the change to take effect
-13. Upload sketc to arduino
+13. Upload sketch to arduino
    ```
    arduino-cli upload --port <device-port> --fqbn esp32:esp32:tinypico <sketch-location>